Do you think this is safe?

 Up to this point, I had lived on Hawaii for 5 years, and each year my mom would visit and bring along a friend.
-For the first few years her friends were older, and I would take them to all the safe events like sightseeing, snorkeling, swimming, hiking and other tourist-type activities.
+For the first few years her friends were older, and I would take them to all the safe events like sightseeing or shopping, water activkities like snorkeling or swimming and other tourist-type activities.
 This way they went home with some nice stories to tell in pretty much the same condition as when they arrived.

 However this trip would be quite different.
 This time she was bringing along a new and much younger traveling companion.
 She informed me her school (my mother taught second grade) had just hired a new kindergarten teacher.
 To get to know this new teacher better, my mom invited her to come along with her to Hawaii.
 She then called a few weeks before departure and informed me her new guest was more adventurous than her past guests, and was interested in experiencing new things.

 This sounded great to me because I translated the expression ‘more adventurous’ into “willing to do anything” and ‘new experiences’ into “extreme feats of heroism”.

 Looking back, I guess it would have been better to tell them, in advance, that I was taking them on a hike across the most active lava flow on the planet.
 To my adventurous spirit, it seemed that the best way to experience Hawaii was to introduce them to its hottest attraction first.